Do you know that high blood pressure is one of the leading causes of complications and death during pregnancy?

 It is important that you follow your doctor’s prescription during pregnancy.
 Don’t stop using a drug on your own accord and don’t self-medicate.

 Finally, it is really important to stay healthy for you and your baby.
-Stay strong and stay healthy always.
+Stay strong and stay healthy always to avoid a case of threatened abortion.

 - Stephanie Braunthal and Andrei Brateanu (2019).
 “Hypertension in pregnancy: Pathophysiology and treatment.”
 Sage Open Medicine.
 Accessed on 24th September 2020 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6458675/#__ffn_sectitle